See all the posts in our Intentional Toddler Time series here.

 the web Pinterest, I came across a brilliant idea – quiet books for toddlers.
 The only problem is that most of them require sewing, and I have not had time to learn the ins and outs of my sewing machine.
 Maybe this winter?
 I hear they are long in Colorado… (Update: Winter is almost gone and still no sewing magic over here.)

 Since I can’t sew worth a flip, this eliminated most of the really amazing quiet books I found, but it did not eliminate their ideas.
-If you can sew, check out my Pinterest board for Teaching Moments (I pinned a lot of great ones for the day I learn to sew).

 Therefore, I decided to get creative and use what I had on hand to make my quiet book.
 Insert my laminator!
 Out of curiosity, I looked through Pinterest and found a couple more people who are smart like me!
 I love this DIY Quiet Book from Playing House in Maryland, as well as this DIY Kids Busy Book from Crafty Chic Mommy.
 Both blogs have lots of great ideas for toddlers, if you’re in the mood to browse.